MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Enable-MailUser.md

 ```

 ## DESCRIPTION
 The Enable-MailUser cmdlet mail-enables existing users by adding the email attributes that are required by Exchange.
-Mail users are visible to the other *-MailUser cmdlets.
+Mail users are visible to the other MailUser cmdlets.

 Mail users have email addresses and accounts in the Exchange organization, but they don't have Exchange mailboxes.
 Email messages sent to mail users are delivered to the specified external email address.